lukacreery/pairs-trading/README.md

 # Pairs Trading Algorithm

-A quantitative pairs trading system built in Python that identifies statistical arbitrage opportunities across 10 correlated stock pairs.
+A quantitative statistical arbitrage system built in Python that identifies and validates trading opportunities across 10 correlated stock pairs.

 ## What it does
-- Pulls live daily price data for 10 carefully selected stock pairs
+- Pulls live daily price data for 10 validated stock pairs
 - Calculates a z-score for each pair based on 3 years of historical data
 - Prints a morning dashboard with actionable trade signals
-- Identifies when two correlated stocks have diverged beyond normal ranges
+- Backtests each pair from 2020 to today to validate historical profitability

+## Files
+- `dashboard.py` — run every morning to get today's live trade signals
+- `pairs.py` — full backtest showing historical P&L for all 10 pairs

 ## Trade Signal Logic
 - Z-score > 2: Strong sell the outperformer, buy the underperformer